-In connection with the Closing, we, the Colombier Sponsor and certain of our stockholders entered into the Registration Rights Agreement, pursuant to which such stockholders are entitled to, among other things, certain registration rights, including demand, piggy-back and shelf registration rights, subject to certain requirements and customary conditions.
-Certain parties to the Registration Rights Agreement have agreed not to sell, transfer, pledge or otherwise dispose of certain shares of our Class A Common Stock they hold until July 19, 2024, the one-year anniversary of the Closing Date, subject to early release if the closing price of our Class A Common Stock has equaled or exceeded \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any twenty (20) trading days within any 30-trading day period commencing at least 150 days after the Closing of the Business Combination, or, in the case of Private Warrants.
-The Private Warrants, and shares of Class A Common

-Stock issuable upon exercise thereof, are no longer subject to a lock-up and may be sold at any time.
+In connection with the Closing, we, the Sponsor and certain of our stockholders entered into the Registration Rights Agreement, pursuant to which such stockholders are entitled to, among other things, certain registration rights, including demand, piggy-back and shelf registration rights, subject to certain requirements and customary conditions.
+Certain parties to the Registration Rights Agreement have agreed not to sell, transfer, pledge or otherwise dispose of certain shares of our Class A Common Stock they hold until July 19, 2024, the one-year anniversary of the Closing Date, subject to early release if the closing price of our Class A Common Stock has equaled or exceeded \$12.00 per share (as adjusted for stock splits, stock dividends, reorganizations, recapitalizations and the like) for any twenty (20) trading days within any 30-trading day period commencing at least 150 days after the Closing of the Business Combination, or, in the case of Private Placement Warrants.
+The Private Warrants, and shares of Class A Common Stock issuable upon exercise thereof, will be able to be sold upon expiration of 30 days from completion the Closing of the Business Combination.
 The sale of shares of our Class A Common Stock or Private Warrants registered pursuant to the Registration Statement or the perception that sales may occur, could cause the market price of our securities to drop significantly.